 In October 2020, scammers started performing a new kind of dusting attack on the Binance Chain (BC).
 They sent tiny amounts of BNB to multiple addresses, leaving a link to a malicious website in the transaction Memo.
 Be careful!
 This is a scam.
 There is no BNB to be claimed.

 An example of a Binance Chain dusting attack.

 Since Bitcoin is open and decentralized, anyone can set up a wallet and join the network without providing any personal information.
 Although all Bitcoin transactions are public and visible, it's not always easy to find the identity behind each address or transaction.
 This is what makes Bitcoin somewhat anonymous – but not completely.

 While the Bitcoin blockchain is nearly impossible to hack or disrupt, the wallets often present a significant point of concern.
-Typically, you don't provide personal information when creating a new wallet or address, so you can't prove theft if some hacker gains access to their coins – and even if they could, that would be useless.
+Typically, you don't provide personal information when creating a new wallet or address, so you can't prove theft if some hacker gains access to your coins – and even if you could, that would be useless.

 When you hold cryptocurrencies in a personal wallet, you are acting as your own bank.
 There is nothing you can do if your wallet gets hacked or your lose your private keys.

 Privacy and security are getting more and more valuable every day, not only for the ones that have something to hide but for all of us.
 And those are particularly valuable for cryptocurrency traders and investors.

 Along with dusting and other deanonymizing attacks, it's also important to be wary of the other security threats that are part of the cryptocurrency space, such as Cryptojacking, Ransomware, and Phishing.
 Additional security measures may include installing a trustworthy antivirus in all of your devices, encrypting your wallets, and storing your keys inside encrypted folders.